latex3/latex3/l3in2e/readme-dev.txt

 The installation directory is detected automatically, and in a normal TeXLive distribution will be used in preference to any existing `expl3` code directory.
+(I.e., after the above command your regular documents will use the new versions of the modules.)

 ## Documentation